TECH TALK SESSION

 Searching and Replacing Information Based on Specific Criteria

-Using the Search and Replace function in Excel, you can find specific lines of data and if you need to, replace it en masse with different text.
+Using the Search and Replace function in Excel, you can find specific lines of data, and if you need to, replace them en masse with different text.
 This is especially helpful if you’re building an import file for a new term that will contain much of the same data as the file from the previous terms.
 For example, if you need to change the term name in the appropriate column, this is a method that will only take a couple of seconds!

 This is a good function to know about in Excel because it allows you to combine data from two or more columns.
 As you can see in the example image, one use of this function is to combine the course name and section number, making it easier to understand which section’s data you’re looking at in a given row.